 Figure 1: The command module of Apollo 8 with evident signs of heavy thermal loads

-The meaning of a succeed mission in space is vital since both human lives and earth resources are ‘’invested’’ to discover the hidden technological opportunities far away of our planet.
+The meaning of a successful mission in space is vital since both human lives and earth resources are ‘’invested’’ to discover the hidden technological opportunities far away of our planet.

 Generally, the mechanisms to transfer heat are conduction, convection and radiation.

-- Conduction is the energy that transfers across a system boundary due to temperature difference by the intermolecular interaction.
-In space thermal analysis heat loads are generated by electronic systems on the PCBs, such as batteries.
+- Conduction is the energy that transfers across a system boundary due to temperature differences by the intermolecular interaction.
+In space, thermal analysis heat loads are generated by electronic systems on the PCBs, such as batteries.

 - Convection is the transfer of heat between the solid surface and the liquid.
 Concerning thermal space simulation convection heat transfer is mainly negligible and it is generated in the inside area of the satellite since the energy is traveling through the vacuum of space.